Be an AmeriCorps National Service Member

 Getting really down into the weeds here (pun intended)!

-Wildland Fire: Wildland Fire is a major component of the Emergency Response Team that allows for diversification in our conservation program scheduling.
-A year with ACSTL affords Members a unique glimpse into potential career paths along both federal and non-federal fire tracts through the training opportunities provided both internally and by our partner organizations, scheduled field projects, and networking opportunities with our partners and our vast alumni network.
+Wildland Fire: A year with ACSTL affords Members a unique glimpse into potential career paths along both federal and non-federal fire careers through the training opportunities provided both internally and by our partner organizations, scheduled field projects, and networking opportunities with our partners and our vast alumni network.

-Many partner agencies engage in prescribed burning operations when weather allows (most prescribed fire activity occurs between February and April in Missouri and Illinois but prescribed fire windows can occur anywhere between October and May), generally employing ACSTL crews in both preparation activities (fireline construction & maintenance, timber stand improvement, glade restoration) and actual firing operations.
-The U.S. Forest Service (Mark Twain National Forest & Shawnee National Forest) utilizes ERT crews as a qualified type 2 Initial Attack (IA) resource for both prescribed burn operations as well as wildfire standby and response between February and April.
-There are also opportunities to gain non-federal fire experience with state partners as well as other non-government organizations (NGOs), such as The Nature Conservancy (in both IL & MO), Missouri Department of Conservation, Illinois Department of Natural Resources, and Missouri Department of Natural Resources, through prescribed fire operations and wildfire suppression activities on state land.
+Many of our partner agencies engage in prescribed burning operations when weather allows; most prescribed fire activity occurs between February and April in Missouri and Illinois, but prescribed fire windows can occur anywhere between October and May.
+ACSTL teams are generally engaged in both preparation activities (fireline construction & maintenance, timber stand improvement, glade restoration) and actual firing operations.
+The U.S. Forest Service (Mark Twain National Forest and Shawnee National Forest) utilizes ACSTL teams as a qualified Type 2 Initial Attack (IA) resource for both prescribed burn operations as well as wildfire standby and response between February and April.
+There are also opportunities to gain non-federal fire experience with state partners as well as other non-government organizations, such as the Missouri Department of Conservation, Missouri Department of Natural Resources, and the Illinois Department of Natural Resources.

-Fire experience is not guaranteed for all Members, but most do get some experience and everyone gets fire training.
+Fire experience is not guaranteed for all Members, but most people do get some experience and everyone gets fire training.
+We do our best to place Members who want experience on projects where the likelihood of burning is higher.

-Disaster Response: As an Emergency Response Team, our priority as a program is to respond to natural disasters across the country.
-Disaster deployments only occur the program’s assistance is officially requested by the local emergency management entity.
-This means that even if there is a very large disaster somewhere in the country during the service term, our program does not respond without being first requested.
-Unfortunately, experiences in certain areas like disaster responses and fire cannot be guaranteed, as every year varies due to weather, timing, and other factors.
-Therefore, you could potentially spend your entire service year on environmental stewardship projects without deploying to a disaster.
+Disaster Response: As an Emergency Response Team, we are able to respond to disasters across the country and locally.
+However, we only respond to disaster incidents when our assistance is officially requested by the local emergency management entity.
+This means that even if there is a very large disaster somewhere in the country during the service term, our program does not respond without being requested.
+Like with fire, we cannot guarantee disaster response experience as every year varies due to weather, timing, and other factors.
+Therefore, you could potentially spend your entire service year on conservation projects without deploying to a disaster.

-When deployed, there are different types of services Members assist with, always following our program motto, “See The Need, Meet The Need.”
-Over the past three decades, ERT Members have been involved in every part of a response effort, including volunteer and donations management, warehousing, database management, call centers, as well as on the more direct service side with debris cleanup, sandbagging, and hazard tree removal.
-Due to the training they receive and our experience as a program, our Members often find themselves serving behind-the-scenes in an office environment helping to organize and manage the response effort as part of an Incident Command Structure.
-Oftentimes ACSTL serves in a coordinated effort with other AmeriCorps Disaster Response programs; sometimes it’s only a small team serving with voluntary agencies.
-During a deployment, you could be serving up to 70 hours a week with very few days off.
-It is important to note that since Members may deploy anywhere in the country, you could be away from St. Louis for a long period of time.
+When deployed, there are different types of services you could assist with.
+Over the past three decades, ERT Members have been involved in every part of a response effort, including volunteer and donations management, warehousing, database management, call centers, as well as on the more direct service side with debris cleanup, sandbagging, muck n gutting, and hazard tree removal.
+Due to the training they receive and our experience as a program, our Members often find themselves serving behind-the-scenes in an office environment helping to organize and manage the response effort using the Incident Command System (ICS).
+Our teams can serve in a coordinated effort with other AmeriCorps Disaster Response programs, or just as one small team assisting other voluntary agencies.
+During a deployment, you could be serving long hours with limited time off.
+It is important to note that since we may deploy anywhere in the country, you could be away from St. Louis for a long period of time.

 -